jessicaluong/grocery-price-tracker/README.md

 - Search and sorting capabilities
 - Interactive price chart with different time frames and date navigation
 - Receipt scanning with Azure Document Intelligence for adding multiple items
+- Rate limiting for Azure

 ### In Progress

-- Rate-limiting for third-party API requests
 - Demo mode with limited functionality
 - Deploy on Vercel
+- Finish E2E tests

 ### Future Enhancements